rexzhang/devpi-docker/README.md

 ### First Usage

-    The first request will take a few seconds depending on internet speed, please wait some logging like below
+> The first request will take a few minutes depending on internet speed, please wait some logging like below.

 ```
 2022-09-29 16:57:20,257 INFO  [Wtx1] fswriter2: committed at 2